AZurek17/express-note-taker/README.md

 ## Description

 This application allows a user to write, save, and delete notes, so you can keep track of tasks.
 The application uses Express.js back end which saves and retrieves data from a JSON file.
+Starter code was provided for this project, see link in Credits.

 ## Table of Contents